-For all key variables, t-tests were used to determine whether differences in the 2019 annual survey and 2020 annual scores were statistically significant at an alpha level ( $p \le 0.05$ ).
+For all key variables, t-tests were used to determine whether differences in the 2019 annual survey and 2020 annual scores were statistically significant at an alpha level (p≤0.05).
 Where there were differences among more than two groups, a Bonferroni multiple comparison tests at .05 was used to establish differences.
 For all differences noted in the report, an asterisk (\) has been used to indicate statistically significant differences between 2019 and 2020 annual survey scores.
-Also, for instances where there was a significant difference between male and female groups, two daggers (++) have been used to indicate statistical significance.
-And lastly, where significant differences exist between Year 1 and 2 college students, a double dagger (+) has been used to signify significant differences.
+Also, for instances where there was a significant difference between male and female groups, two daggers (††) have been used to indicate statistical significance.
+And lastly, where significant differences exist between Year 1 and 2 college students, a double dagger ( $^{\ddagger}$ ) has been used to signify significant differences.
 Significant difference tests were not conducted for indicators targeting CoEs.
-A triangle sign ( $\Delta$ ) has been used to denote percentage change from annual survey 2019 to annual survey 2020.
+A triangle sign ( $^{\triangle}$ ) has been used to denote percentage change from annual survey 2019 to annual survey 2020.
 For all indicators that were computed in earlier surveys, the annual evaluation survey 2015 to 2019 figures have been provided for reference purposes.
-For each of the tutor output indicators, a multiple regression analysis was conducted to determine the competencies that were significant in predicting the outcomes.
-(See Annex 4 for further details on the multiple regression analysis).